Automation makes life easier.

 What Are Automated Email Responses?

 Automated email responses can take various forms and serve many purposes, but they all function the same way.

 In response to some kind of trigger, like making a purchase, an algorithm will automatically send an email to a defined recipient.
 This often provides a person (usually a customer) with information, and spares you from the need to draft the email manually.

 The easiest way to understand the value of automated email responses is to study their main applications:

-Salespeople who rely on email communication often end up sending similar emails on a regular basis; they reach out to cold leads, provide prospects with information about their products, and follow up a number of times.
+Salespeople who rely on email communication often end up sending similar emails on a regular basis; they conduct cold email outreach, provide prospects with information about their products, and follow up a number of times.
 It’s possible to create and use email templates to simplify this process, but it’s even better to automate these emails.
 For example, you can automatically follow up with prospects if they don’t respond to your initial outreach.